 These are some key areas to discuss in setting up our teamwork each year and in providing some orientation for Apprentices.
 We need to learn to set policies and standards for our ministries.
 They are an aid to thinking about life and godliness and help us to lead our ministry teams.
 In ministry there is no 'clocking on and off'.
 When are we at work and when are we not at work?
 Some events are clearly work, others are not.
 There are work patterns but also many irregular 'divine interruptions'.

-1. Adjusting to Ministry as Work
+1. Adjusting To Ministry As Work

-(See MTS Training Discussion Paper 8.01) - We will discuss this next week.
+(See MTS Training Discussion Paper 8.01)

-2. Role of Wives of Apprentices
+2. Role Of Spouses of Apprentices